Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 Not all shops operate the scheme, check before you buy.
 You cannot use the scheme to get a refund of VAT on meals and services such as hotel accommodation, car hire, taxi fares, and so on, even though you may have been charged VAT on them.

 The scheme may be used for any standard-rated and lower-rated goods except those listed in paragraph 2.6.
 There are different rules for these goods.
 You can get details and copies of the relevant notices from the VAT: general enquiries helpline.

-Under certain circumstances business travellers may obtain refunds of VAT paid on services provided and goods consumed in the EU.
-Claim back VAT paid in the EU if you’re established elsewhere (Notice 723A) explains the conditions and how to make a claim.
+Under certain circumstances business travellers may obtain refunds of VAT paid on services provided and goods consumed in the UK or EU.
+Claim back VAT paid in the EU if you’re established elsewhere (VAT Notice 723A) explains the conditions and how to make a claim.
 Customs officers at the place the traveller departs the UK are not involved in the refund of VAT on business expenses.

 7.4.1 Before you buy the goods

 Check that the retailer operates the scheme.
 Retailers do not have to operate the scheme, but those who do usually advertise the scheme as ‘Tax-free shopping’.

 Purchases must always be made by you personally although they may be paid for by a third party.
 There is no facility under this scheme for a representative to attend in your place at the time of sale.

 7.4.3 When you buy the goods

 - tell the retailer that you want to use the scheme